TejasSathe010/TechLitHub/README.md

 3. **Set Up Environment Variables**:

-    Create a `.env` file in the root directory and add the following environment variables:
+    Create a `.env` file in the root directory of server and add the following environment variables:

     ```
     DB_Location=<your_mongodb_uri>